Graduate Diploma of Religious Education

 Exit Points

-Students enrolled in the Graduate Diploma of Religious Education may exit with a Graduate Certificate in Religious Education, provided they have met the requirements of the award.
+Students enrolled in the Graduate Diploma of Religious Education may exit with a Graduate Certificate in Religious Education, provided they meet the requirements of the award.

-A candidate may seek credit up to a maximum of 36 credit points in the Graduate Diploma of Religious Education.
+Candidates from other institutions or with other awards may seek credit up to a maximum of 36 credit points in the Graduate Diploma of Religious Education, in accordance with the University College Credit Policy.

 Progress to Further Awards